Skip to main content

 urlThe URL of the page to browse; any unsafe characters require URL encoding

-deviceThe name as returned by the devices endpoint of the device to emulate browsing on (these names are case insensitive but must include form- or URL-encoded spaces and punctuation marks); device emulation is unused by default
+deviceThe name as returned by the devices resource of the device to emulate browsing on (these names are case insensitive but must include form- or URL-encoded spaces and punctuation marks); device emulation is unused by default

 formatThe HTML format to output to, rendered or raw (see the section below); rendered is the default format